Costa Ricans: Genetic makeup, XXI Century

+Immigration

 A considerable portion of the Costa Rican population is made up of Nicaraguans.
 There is also a number of Colombian refugees.
-Moreover, Costa Rica took in many refugees from a range of other Latin American countries fleeing civil wars and dictatorships during the 1970s and 80s – notably from El Salvador, Chile, Cuba and recently from Venezuela.
+Moreover, Costa Rica took in many refugees from a range of other Latin American countries fleeing civil wars and dictatorships during the 1970s and 80s – notably from El Salvador, Chile, Cuba, and recently from Venezuela.

-Currently immigrants represent 15% of the Costa Rican population, the largest in Central America and the Caribbean.
-By 2019 the largest Immigrant Diasporas in Costa Rica are people from: Nicaragua, Colombia, Honduras, El Salvador, Venezuela, and United States.
+Immigrants represent 15% of the Costa Rican population, the largest in Central America and the Caribbean.
+By 2019 the largest Immigrant Diasporas in Costa Rica are people from: Nicaragua, Colombia, Honduras, El Salvador, Venezuela, and the United States.

 Population

 Approximately 40% live in rural areas and 60% in urban areas.
 The rate of urbanization estimated for the period 2005–2010 is 2.3% per annum, one of the highest among developing countries.

 Languages

-The primary language spoken in Costa Rica is Costa Rican Spanish, one of the main particularities of the Costa Rica Spanish is the usage of the second person singular pronoun vos (called voseo) or usted instead of tú.
+The primary language spoken in Costa Rica is Costa Rican Spanish; one of the main particularities of Costa Rica Spanish is the usage of the second person singular pronoun vos (called voseo) or usted instead of tú.
 Some native languages are still spoken in indigenous reservations.
-The most numerically important are the Bribri, Maléku, Cabécar and Ngäbere languages, some of which have several thousand speakers in Costa Rica – others a few hundred.
+The most numerically important are the Bribri, Maléku, Cabécar, and Ngäbere languages, some of which have several thousand speakers in Costa Rica and others a few hundred.
 Some languages, such as Teribe and Boruca, have fewer than a thousand speakers.
-A Creole-English language, Jamaican patois (also known as Mekatelyu), is spoken along the Caribbean coast.
+A Creole-English language, Jamaican patois (or Mekatelyu), is spoken along the Caribbean coast.
 About 10.7% of Costa Rica's adult population (18 or older) also speaks English, 0.7% French, and 0.3% speaks Portuguese or German as a second language.
 Mennonite immigrants to the country also speak Plautdietsch.